airpair/git-powered-collaborative-blogging/post.md

 In review, posts are semi-private, in the sense that they are not shown in our main [posts section](//airpair.com/posts) and are not indexable by google.
 Users can only access posts if logged in.
 And all posts in review can be found on the [posts section](//airpair.com/posts/in-community-review) In Community review page.
 This is to allow an author to present unfinished work without permanent consequences.

-Even reviews given by other users can be updated at anytime, so don't worry if someone gives you critisism.
-All you have to do is concince them through improving your work to take it down and replace their comment with a more positive one.
+Even reviews given by other users can be updated at anytime, so don't worry if someone gives you criticism.
+All you have to do is convince them through improving your work to take it down and replace their comment with a more positive one.

 A post in review can be published by its author once it has 3 reviews with a 3.5/5 start rating or higher.